AlphaHydrae/blog/source/_posts/2013-03-07-conditional-get-with-rails.markdown

 ## Cache Auto-Expiration

-If you prefer to expire your cache after a certain time rather than with the `after_save` callback, you can tell Redis to do that.
+If you prefer to expire your cache after a certain time rather than with or in addition to the `after_save` callback, you can tell Redis to do that.

 {% codeblock lang:ruby %}
 # Wrap it in a multi block for faster execution.